MiguelRyf/LempStackDebian9/scripts/README.md

 # Scripts

-This is all the script file including menu, sub menus, and addons
+This is all the scripts file including main menu, domain menu, database menu.